-While the status quo must always be considered as an option, the Tairua-Pauanui Tsunami Working Group does not consider the status quo to be a sensible option in light of new information on local tsunami hazards.
-Keeping the status quo would provide no benefits to the community - including possible reductions in the number of lives lost during tsunami events.
+While the status quo must always be considered as an option, it is unlikely that keeping the status quo would provide benefits to the community - including possible reductions in the number of lives lost during tsunami events.

-The tsunami working group also feels that there is a strong community expectation that further actions be taken to help raise awareness and lower the risk to life.
+Given the new hazard information, there may be a community expectation that further actions need be taken to help raise awareness and lower the risk to life.